latexjs/latexjs/README.md

 ```
 node pdflatex.js -synctex=1 -interaction=nonstopmode -output-format pdf main.tex
 ```
-3. The exact files required from a complete texlive install will be downloaded to a `~/.latexjs` cache.
+3. The exact files required from a complete up-to-date TeX Live install will be downloaded to a `~/.latexjs` cache from the Latexjs server.
 For my thesis, that's about 35MB.
 4. That's it.
 Latexjs will only download new files if they are required (i.e. you compile a different document which uses a new package).

 ## FAQ

 #### How does this work?

-Latexjs uses Emscripten to compile TeXLive tools like `pdflatex` and `bibtex` to `asm.js`, a subset of javascript that modern interpreters can run at close to native speeds.
+Latexjs uses Emscripten to compile TeX Live tools like `pdflatex` and `bibtex` to `asm.js`, a subset of javascript that modern interpreters can run at close to native speeds.

 Emscripten also provides a virtual file system for the compiled binary to run in, which can be controlled.
-Latexjs uses a custom Emscripten file system called `THINFS`, which handles all file system requests that the TeXLive binaries try to make to the texlive installation folder. `THINFS` dynamically downloads new files as required when a `fs.open` command is intercepted.
+Latexjs uses a custom Emscripten file system called `THINFS`, which handles all file system requests that the TeX Live binaries try to make to the TeX Live installation folder. `THINFS` dynamically downloads new files as required when a `fs.open` command is intercepted.

-#### Surely this can't work for everything a full proper TeXLive install would work for?
+#### Surely this can't work for everything a full proper TeX Live install would work for?

-The running binary is oblivious to the `THINFS` caching filesystem layer, so we can guarantee full compatibility with a complete texlive install.
-If something doesn't work with `pdflatex.js` that does work with `pdflatex` from TeXLive, please raise an issue, **because it is a bug**.
+The running binary is oblivious to the `THINFS` caching filesystem layer, so we can guarantee full compatibility with a complete TeX Live install.
+If something doesn't work with `pdflatex.js` that does work with `pdflatex` from TeX Live, please raise an issue, **because it is a bug**.

 #### Why make this?

 LaTeX can be a bit of a pain to get going with on a machine.
 Generally speaking it involves downloading a Latex distribution, of which there are a few, although the big three tend to be:

-- MikiTeX (Windows)
+- MikTeX (Windows)
 - MacTeX (macOS)
-- TeXLive (Linux)
+- TeX Live (Linux)

 These distributions have installers, and the way they need to be installed is platform specific.
 In general they are large monolithic downloads, and are a bit of a pain to keep up to date. `Latexjs` provides a simpler solution that works the same on any platform.